Skip to main content

 Why is an IPI number important?

-The IPI number is how you, as a songwriter or music publisher, will always be identified whenever you contribute to and a musical work.
+The IPI number is how you, as a songwriter or music publisher, will always be identified whenever you contribute to and To submit information relating to musical works and sound recordings to an appropriate registration body, for example, copyright ownership information submitted to a Collective Management Organization or copyright office. a musical work.
 It is unique and essential for getting paid for the use of your musical works.
 Think of it just like you would think of your social security number, remember it, and always use it on every musical work you contribute to.

 Image credits: Martin Fabricius Rasmussen